GUllane no 1 - 17 POINTS

 Gullane is at the heart of Scotland's self-styled 'Golf Coast' and there is no doubt that this is a golf village.
 There are three golf courses (numbered 1, 2 and 3) that all begin and end in this village of 4,000 people and there is a children's course which is free to play just next door.
 As you drive into the village from Edinburgh you pass Luffness Golf Course and Muirfield greets you on the way out before meeting the Archerfield estate.
 Maybe Pinehurst is the only other place in the world that has such a concentration of golf courses.
 If you love your golf and have never driven this road then you need to start planning a trip now!

 Number 1 probably suffers a little from the illustrious company it keeps.
 Muirfield and North Berwick have such tremendous reputations that as a result it often gets overlooked but Gullane 1 can hold it's own with many of the great links courses in the world.
-It hosted the 2015 Scottish Open and received lots of praise from the players who loved the challenge it gave the week before the Open.
+It hosted both the 2015 and 2018 Scottish Open and received lots of praise from the players who loved the challenge it gave the week before the Open.
 The turf is really traditional links ground and the greens are renowned as among the very best in the UK - regardless of the time of year you play.

 The course starts in the town with a very gentle par 4 which is only really a mid iron and a wedge. t is not the strongest hole on the course but eases you into the round nicely.
 The second is then one of the most unusual par 4s you'll find around with a drive up the steep hill to a narrow strip of green.
 Despite not being too long it actually ranked as the hardest hole on the course with an average of 4.43 when the Scottish Open visited.